rabcanj/udacity3/README.md

 #### Setup SSH for grader and dissable SSH for root

 1. Create new pair of keys that will be used for grader, you can use ssh-keygen on your local machine
 1. Log in into VPS server and switch account to grader
 1. In /home/grader create .ssh folder
 1. In /home/grader/authorized_keys paste generated public key from step 1
-1. In your local machine copy private key to your .ssh directory
+1. In your local machine copy private key <keyname> to your .ssh directory
-1. Open /etc/ssh/sshd_config and check if `PasswordAuthentification`is equal to `no` and `PermitRootLogin` is also equal to no. This ensure that you cannot log as a root remotely and you must use ssh
+1. On VPS server open /etc/ssh/sshd_config and check if `PasswordAuthentification`is equal to `no` and `PermitRootLogin` is also equal to no. This ensure that you cannot log as a root remotely and you must use ssh
 1.  sudo service ssh restart
 1. Now you can login as a grader via ssh:

         ssh -i ~/.ssh/<keyname> -p 2200 grader@165.22.94.80
 Note that `ssh -p 2200 root@165.22.94.80` does not work anymore, says root@165.22.94.80: Permission denied (publickey).